MartinDrumel/martin-drumel-pirali-research-group/content/event/2021_ISMS/202106_ISMS_Chitarra_CH2OH/index.md

 ---
-title: The pure rotational spectrum of the hydroxymethyl radical reinvestigated to enable its interstellar detection
+title: $talk$ - The pure rotational spectrum of the hydroxymethyl radical reinvestigated to enable its interstellar detection

 event: International Symposium on Molecular Spectroscopy
 event_url: http://isms.illinois.edu/